Why Society is Very Vulnerable to Fraud

 The Three Elements of Fraud

 Fraud involves three elements: Perpetrators, enablers, and victims.
-All too often, the focus on fraud is on the acts of the perpetrators and the exploitation of the victims.
-However, the crucial role of enablers in the execution of fraud is often ignored.
-Enablers, such as the media, auditors, investment bankers, sell-side research, and others gives perpetrators the implied credibility that helps them gain the trust of their potential victims.
+All too often, people focus on the acts of the perpetrators and the exploitation of the victims.
+However, they ignore the crucial role of enablers in the execution of a fraud.
+Enablers can be the media, auditors, investment bankers, sell-side research, and others.
+They help the perpetrators of fraud gain implied credibility which helps fraudsters win the trust of their potential victims.
 Often, fraudsters use enablers as proxies to sell their message to potential victims or to quash adverse publicity.
 In matters of controversy, it’s more credible for fraudsters to use their enablers as proxies to defend them rather than fraudsters trying to defend themselves.

 White-Collar criminals use a combination of persuasion and deceit to achieve their objectives.
 Fraudsters prey on the psychological and cognitive vulnerabilities of their victims using the following techniques: